zkotti/cosmos-tour/guide.md

 <img width="600" height="399" src="media/photos/volcanos/Stromboli.webp">

 Stromboli is an island in the Tyrrhenian Sea, off the north coast of Sicily, containing Mount Stromboli, one of the three active volcanoes in Italy.
 It is one of the eight Aeolian Islands, a volcanic arc north of Sicily.
-Strabo writes that people believed that this is where Aeolus lived.[3]
+Strabo writes that people believed that this is where Aeolus lived.

-The island's area is 12.6 square kilometres (4.9 sq mi),[4] on the upper third of the volcano that is above sea level and making an island.[5]
-Its population was about 500 as of 2016.[6]
+The island's area is 12.6 square kilometres (4.9 sq mi), on the upper third of the volcano that is above sea level and making an island.
+Its population was about 500 as of 2016.
 The volcano has erupted many times and is constantly active with minor eruptions, often visible from many points on the island and from the surrounding sea, giving rise to the island's nickname "Lighthouse of the Mediterranean"

 Source [wikipedia](https://en.wikipedia.org/wiki/Stromboli)